eBay/griffin/README.md

     lv2tempfile=<your local path>/temp2.txt
     logfile=<your local path>/log.txt
     ```
-    if you set "runningdir" to your own hdfs path, you should keep it the same with "job.hdfs.folder" in [application.properties](https://github.com/eBay/DQSolution/tree/master/bark-core/src/main/resources/application.properties) (the modification of this file needs your rebuild of bark-core and redeploy)
+    If you set "runningdir" to your own hdfs path, you should keep it the same with "job.hdfs.folder" in [application.properties](https://github.com/eBay/DQSolution/tree/master/bark-core/src/main/resources/application.properties) (the modification of this file needs your rebuild of bark-core and redeploy)

     ```
     spark-submit --class com.ebay.bark.Accu33 --master yarn --queue default --executor-memory 512m --num-executors 10 accuracy-1.0-SNAPSHOT.jar  $lv1dir/cmd.txt $lv1dir/
     spark-submit --class com.ebay.bark.Vali3 --master yarn --queue default --executor-memory 512m --num-executors 10 accuracy-1.0-SNAPSHOT.jar  $lv1dir/cmd.txt $lv1dir/
     ```

-    these commands submit the jobs to spark, if you want to try your own model or modify some parameters, you can edit it
+    These commands submit the jobs to spark, if you want to try your own model or modify some parameters, you can edit it.
+    If you try to use your own model, change "accuracy-1.0-SNAPSHOT.jar" to "your path/your model.jar"

     [bark_regular_run.sh](https://github.com/eBay/DQSolution/tree/master/bark-doc/hive/script/bark_regular_run.sh)

     ```
     <your local path contain this file bark_jobs.sh>/bark_jobs.sh 2>&1